MaxzzzLCX/OrigamiRobotics/README.md

 Before the experiment, prepare the document.
 Then, go to the Device Web Portal of HoloLens (enter the IP address into browser).
 Upload experiment_configuration.json file to the directary U:\Users\<User>\AppData\Local\Packages\<Project Name>\LocalCache.

+# Note
+2024.08.15 Found a very weird bug.
+When the configuration file has a sequence of length eight, Model F will SKIP OVER the origami model.
+As soon as the SKIP button of model F animation is clicked, the debug console says "Model F finished, moving on to next model"
+But model B was fine.